fossas/fossa-cli/extlib/millhone/docs/subcommands/analyze.md

 These are separate steps to give users the ability to edit or review the matched data prior to submitting the results to FOSSA.

-If this separation is not desired, users can also run `millhone analyze --commit`, which merges the two operations into one step.